Petrels of The Petrel Station

 Scientific name: Pterodroma nigripennis

-Black-winged Petrel are always a show-stopper when they appears on tour in late spring and summer.
+Black-winged Petrel are always a show-stopper when they appear on tour in late spring and summer.
 At first glance from above they can look like other cookilaria petrels, but once it banks and flashes the thick carpal bars on the underwing, there is no mistaking it.

 Mottled Petrel